 ARTICLE XIV – REVIEW OF THE BOARD BY-LAWS

-The Board of Trustees shall review these by-laws at least biennially and review and update as required.
+The Board of Trustees shall review these by-laws periodically and update them as required.

 I certify that the foregoing by-laws were duly adopted by the Board of Trustees of the Kirtland Community College district on August 11, 1983